iiab/iiab/roles/remoteit/README.md

 Remote.it can be a [great way](https://docs.remote.it/introduction/get-started/readme) to remotely support an Internet-in-a-Box (IIAB).

-As of [June 2023](https://remote.it/pricing/), 5 IIAB devices can be managed for free (their personal / non-commercial plan) and larger numbers for $10+/month.
+As of [July 2023](https://remote.it/pricing/), 5 IIAB devices can be managed for free (their personal / non-commercial plan) and larger numbers for $10+/month.

 For other approaches, please see [FAQ.IIAB.IO](https://wiki.iiab.io/go/FAQ) -> "How can I remotely manage my Internet-in-a-Box?"